gridai/grid-docs/docs/platform/collaboration.md

 | Run with a Datastore created by you or any team member | Yes |
 | Mount a Datastore created by team member when creating session | Yes |

+## Team Collaboration CLI commands
+At this time artifacts